 Dwight Burns joined Local 3 as a heavy equipment operator in 1994, working for signatory companies such as Goodfellow Bros. and Hawaiian Dredging before ending up with Kiewit, where he worked on the rail, until 2013, when he left to work for the Hawaii Operating Engineers Industry Stabilization Fund.
 Before becoming the Maui Island Representative, Dwight served as a PAC member for Local 3 and would often provide testimony for upcoming projects within the County of Maui to advocate for employment stability for Local 3 members and signatory companies.
 He is currently serving on the Fire and Public Safety Commission in Maui and works closely with the Maui County Council as well as other unions to protect our prevailing wage laws.

 Pane Meatoga III worked for eleven years in sales and marketing in Hawaii’s competitive tourism and hospitality industry before coming to the Hawaii Operating Engineers Industry Stabilization Fund in 2016 to work as the Research/Community Liaison where he uses his expertise in negotiations, conflict resolution and marketing strategy in the best interests of HOEISF and the construction industry.
 Pane has a Bachelors Degree in International Business Management with an emphasis in Marketing & Branding, and was recently appointed by Mayor Rick Blangiardi to serve on the Honolulu Planning Commission.
 He currently serves as the Neighborhood Board Chair for Ko’olauloa.
-He has also served on the campaign committees for Rick Blangiardi, Tommy Waters, and Calvin Say.
+Throughout the years he has also served on various campaign committees.

 Wayne Perrin Jr. worked in the public county sector for over twenty years before finally joining Local 3 in 2003, starting off as an oiler for Kobayashi.
 He eventually found himself working for Hensel Phelps in 2016, where he worked his way up to the Operator Foreman before joining the Hawaii Operating Engineers Industry Stabilization Fund as the Big Island Representative in June 2021.